Yuzu bath: Capybara baths

 Capybaras swimming in the yuzu bath at the Izu Shaboten Zoo.

 In 1982 at the Izu Shaboten Zoo in Itō, Shizuoka, Japan, an employee cleaning the capybara enclosure with hot water noticed the animals huddling together in a warm puddle.
 Capybaras develop rough dry skin in the winter.
 Capybaras originally live in the climate of high-temperature and high-humidity, and they spend a lot of time underwater.
 Capybaras prefer to soak in a hot spring in the cold winter.
 Hot spring bathing has a beneficial effect on their skin in winter.
 Continuing on since the year it started, employees will prepare a yuzu bath for the capybaras during the winter.
-The Izu Shaboten Zoo is the first zoo to have this, and other zoos now also feature it.
+The Izu Shaboten Zoo is the first zoo to feature these, and other zoos have also followed.

 Since 2020, videos of the capybara baths have been heavily shared across the internet on social media websites such as Twitter and YouTube and have gained millions of views.

+These bathing capybaras spawned a series of merchandise such as plush toys, and provided inspiration for the anime character Kapibara-san.